schmm2/mem-gaa/README.md

 # Microsoft Endpoint Manager - Group Assignment Analyzer

-The Microsoft Endpoint Manager - Group Assignment Analyzer (short memgaa) is a web app which will give you an overview of all security groups that are currently used by the Endpoint Manager / Intune.
+The Microsoft Endpoint Manager - Group Assignment Analyzer (memgaa) is a web app which will give you an overview of all security groups that are currently used by the Endpoint Manager / Intune.

 This comes in handy if you have to analyze the setup of intune for a new client.
 The lack of documentation or a bad naming concept often lead to the questions "is this groups still used ... and if yes, where is it assigned?".